 - 1. Credit is earned on a semester basis.
-Year-long classes consist of 2 semesters. - 2.
-Courses are weighted at 50% for the first quarter of the semester and 50% for the second quarter of the semester.
-Students must pass the second quarter of the semester OR the semester exam in order to receive the semester credit for a class.
+Year-long classes consist of 2 semesters. - Courses are weighted at 50% for the first quarter of the semester and 50% for the second quarter of the semester.
+Students must pass the second quarter of the semester exam in order to receive the semester credit for a class.